EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 After you have placed the AppImages in the appropriate place, you will see a "Reset configuration" button on each emulator page on the Manage Emulators page in the EmuDeck application.
 Click "Reset configuration" to get the latest launcher and configurations.

 The latest configurations will work with the new Steam Input profiles included in EmuDeck 2.2.
-More information on these profiles can be found on the EmuDeck Wiki.
+See [Emulator Frontends Button Combinations Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-button-combinations-profile) and [Emulator Frontends Radial Menu Profile](../../controls-and-hotkeys/steamos/hotkeys.md#emulator-frontends-radial-menu-profile) for more information.

 #### What about all of the forks of Citra and Yuzu?
 Will EmuDeck support those?
 [Back to the Top](#citra-and-yuzu-faq)